Our shrimp soup recipe makes a creamy soup that’s infused with bold shrimp flavors. It’s everything you look for in a comfort food.

 To make this soup even healthier, we made several tweaks to limit its calories, sodium, and saturated fat levels.
 Ultimately, each delicious portion contains 496 calories, 8.4 g saturated fat, and 597 mg sodium.

-To cook this hearty and wholesome soup, you’ll need shrimp, the proper mix of veggies, a few key spices, and other ingredients.
+To cook this hearty and wholesome soup, you’ll need shrimp, the proper mix of veggies, and a few key spices, and other ingredients.

 Convenience is important when it comes to cooking, so we recommend that you buy peeled shrimp instead of whole.
 You can find them easily in the frozen foods section, all packaged and ready to cook by the time you get home.